LinkedIn Company Page Checklist for B2B Marketing

 Monitor Traffic and Audience Analytics on LinkedIn – The last tab, analytics, is a rich resource and adds insights and value.
 Here, you can track page views and unique visitors for your overview, careers and products and services pages.
 You can even compare how your company is doing with similar companies.

 Need help with your LinkedIn Company Page?
-Contact MLT Creative for assistance with design and copywriting for this powerful tool for B2B marketing.
+Contact MLT Creative for assistance with design and copywriting for this powerful B2B marketing tool.